 Candidates must hold a doctoral degree in medicine, genetics, epidemiology, bioinformatics, molecular biology or a related field.
 Individuals with laboratory experience and/or expertise in manipulating and analyzing dense genomic data sets are encouraged to apply.
 Individuals with clinical or epidemiologic training are encouraged to apply.

 Fellowship applications are accepted on a continuous basis.
-Contact investigators in LTG doing research in your area of interest with a copy of your CV; DCEG scientists are always on the lookout for new trainees.
-In addition, submit your CV to the application database so it can be reviewed by investigators across the NCI searching for trainees.
+Contact investigators in LTG conducting research in your area of interest with a copy of your CV; DCEG scientists are always on the lookout for new trainees.
+In addition, submit your CV to the application database so it can be reviewed by investigators across the NCI who may be searching for trainees.
 You can also apply for training positions with specific investigators listed below.